utkarsh2102/ruby-rails/guides/source/autoloading_and_reloading_constants.md

 WHERE "polygons"."type" IN ("Rectangle", "Square")
 ```

-But there’s a caveat here: How does Active Record know that the class `Square`
+But there's a caveat here: How does Active Record know that the class `Square`
 exists at all?

 Even if the file `app/models/square.rb` exists and defines the `Square` class,